osisoft/OMF-Developer-Companion-Guide/docs/OMF-Reference.rst

 3. Asset/container links, which attach all container properties as PI point referenced AF attributes to the AF element.

 Root Asset Links
-  Root asset is presented in PI System as a top-level AF element in the AF structure tree, which is a child of a parent AF Element created for your OMF application instance (producer).
+  Root asset is presented in PI Server as a top-level AF element in the AF structure tree, which is a child of a parent AF Element created for your OMF application instance (producer).
 For this type of the link, the source and target properties have the following keywords: